-The neural network has three outputs since the target variable contains 3 classes (setosa, versicolor, and virginica).

-The next figure is a graphical representation of this classification neural network:

-The fourth step is to set the training strategy, which is composed by:

-This is what the page said on 28 Jul 2021.

-The neural network has three outputs since the target variable contains 3 classes (setosa, versicolor, and virginica).
+The neural network has three outputs since the target variable contains three classes (Setosa, Versicolor, and Virginica).

 The next figure is a graphical representation of this classification neural network:

 The fourth step is to set the training strategy, which is composed of: